 Depending on the province you are in Canada, the cost of a routine process service can range in the region from $60 —$100 (for up to 2 attempts).
 In fact, some provinces charge a higher process service fee, while other province charge lower.

 However, you can incur mileage cost once it is becoming a little difficult for the Process Server to locate the defendant.
 It is important you understand the service charge in the state you live in.

 Also referred to as service of process, process serving is the process through which a party to a lawsuit serves an appropriate notice informing another party (such as the defendant) of initial legal action.
 This service empowers the serving party to exercise jurisdiction over the other party.
 It also requires the served party to respond to the proceeding before the court.

 19. Do process servers charge for rush service?

 Rush service charge refers to an additional charge a Process Server charges in cases where the documents to be served are to be served in a rush.
-For example, If a process server has a rush serve or needs papers served the following day or on a holiday, they will have to charge for “Rush Service” – an additional fee of $20 – $45.
+For example, If an applicant or plaintiff has a rush serve or needs papers served the following day or on a holiday, they will have to charge for “Rush Service” – an additional fee of $30 – $50.

 20. Can you tell a Process Server to leave your property?

 If a Process Server is at your home or office to serve you, by law you cannot ask him or her to leave your property.
 Furthermore, it is against the law to interfere with a service of process.